-- 1.3 Note the Housing Revenue Account (HRA) is projecting a £0.802m (Month 2 £1.595m) overspend for 2021/22.
-If no further mitigations are found to reduce this overspend the HRA will need to drawdown reserves from HRA balances; - 1.4 Note the capital spend to date for the General Fund of £4.372m (against a budget of £138.688m) and for the HRA of £4.061m (against a budget of £183.209m); - 1.5 Note, the above figures are predicated on forecasts from Month 3 to the year end and therefore could be subject to change as forecasts are refined and new and updated information is provided on a monthly basis.
+- 1.4 Note the capital spend to date for the General Fund of £4.132m (against a budget of £138.688m) and for the HRA of £5.037m (against a budget of £183.209m), with a projected forecast variance of £27.407m on the general fund against budget and nil forecast variance against budget for the general fund; - 1.5 Note, the above figures are predicated on forecasts from Month 4 to the year end and therefore could be subject to change as forecasts are refined and new and updated information is provided on a monthly basis.
 Forecasts are made based on the best available information at this time; and - 1.6 Note that whilst the Section 114 notice has formally been lifted, the internal controls established as part of the S114, such as the Spend Control Panel remain.
 However, restrictions have been lifted for ring-fenced accounts such as the Pensions Fund, Housing Revenue Account and Coroner's Costs as these do not directly impact on the financial position of the General Fund.
 The Spending Control Panel which was set up at the beginning of November 2020 continues to meet on a twice daily basis.